Autonomous Psychologist

 PhD, C.Psych

-Most families arrive at psychology at a moment when something feels too big to carry.
+Most families arrive at a moment when something feels too big to carry.
 Maybe it's a new diagnosis.
 Maybe it's a child who's struggling and no one seems to understand why.
-Wherever you're coming from, Dr. Rachael is glad you're here.
+Dr. Rachael has a way of making that weight feel more manageable from the very first conversation.
+For families navigating medical challenges, health-related fears, or anything that sits at the intersection of physical and emotional wellbeing, she offers something rare.

 You don't have to have it figured out.